 Saturday’s BOBB Loop

-** NOTE: This route is planned to be modified during summer 2016 onto less-traveled roads.** The family route is a nice flat ride with only 200 feet of elevation gain over 11.5 miles.
-This flat ride can be shortened to 8 miles or to a little more than 3, depending on how far folks want to ride.
+NEW ROUTE FOR 2016: The family route is a fairly flat ride with about 700 feet of elevation gain over 13.2 miles.
+This ride can be shortened to 7 miles by taking the "super not-so-secret-shortcut", depending on how far the little ones want to ride.
 It goes past the lunch spot, so folks can either stop for lunch or ride back to Natural Chimneys and drive to lunch.

 Sunday Lazy Metric